 Children love stories and interpret our cultural moral code from those stories.
 My daughter knew, at an early age, what made good princesses (courtesy of Disney) and why the queen is evil.
 My son learned from Thomas the Tank Engine that when you break the rules you go off the rails, he even used to exclaim very loudly "oh no!" when this happens.

-Effective leaders also tell stories that let their followers know what the vision and culture of the organization is.
+Effective leaders also tell stories that let their followers know what the vision and culture of the organization are.
 These stories get retold and strongly influence the behavior of the team or workforce.
 When I was teaching coaching skills at Singapore Airlines, I noticed how they regularly used stories of exemplary customer service to validate and reinforce the behavior of going the extra mile service (GEMS).

 Children and leadership Development - I think there are plenty more lessons to learn.
 Perhaps you have other Leadership Principles you have learned from children - feel free to share.